Dark Matter-Induced Baryonic Feedback in Galaxies: Introduction

 Though baryonic feedback effects are Standard Model in nature, as their name suggests, here we find that dark matter may play a role in the amount and strength of these effects.
-Past work has shown that dark matter may explain observed Type Ia supernovae, which have been traced to sub-Chandrasekhar white dwarfs, by igniting white dwarf cores \cite{Bramante:2015cua,Acevedo:2019gre,Janish:2019nkk}.
-This leads to an additional source of baryonic feedback, which, while sometimes energetically subdominant compared to standard baryonic feedback, has qualitatively different properties that make its effect on galaxy evolution interesting to study.
+Past work has shown that asymmetric dark matter may explain observed Type Ia supernovae, which have been traced to sub-Chandrasekhar white dwarfs, by igniting white dwarf cores \cite{Bramante:2015cua,Acevedo:2019gre,Janish:2019nkk,Bramante:2023djs}.
+Asymmetric models of dark matter are motivated by the fact that the dark matter and visible matter densities today are within an order of magnitude of each other ($\Omega_{DM} \approx 5 \Omega_{B}$).
+These models propose that this is due to both having a matter-antimatter asymmetry generated in the very early universe by some shared mechanism that has since frozen-out \cite{Petraki:2013wwa,Zurek:2013wia}.
+In the context of dark matter ignition of white dwarfs, the absence of dark matter self-annihilations in the white dwarf leads to a faster rate of dark matter accumulation in compact objects, which leads to more efficient white dwarf ignition.
+Dark matter ignition of white dwarf explosions leads to an additional source of baryonic feedback, which, while sometimes energetically subdominant compared to standard baryonic feedback, has qualitatively different properties that make its effect on galaxy evolution interesting to study.
 Dark matter-induced baryonic feedback, or dark baryonic feedback for short, has an additional dependence on the dark matter density in the neighbourhood of white dwarfs, leading to explosions preferentially in the center of the galaxy, where the dark matter density is highest.
 Furthermore, dark baryonic feedback can be expected to shut itself off in certain cases -- both through suppression of star formation and thinning of the central dark matter density.
-Figure \ref{fig:AnalyticOrbit} shows a qualitative comparison of standard and dark baryonic feedback in a galaxy.

-In this Letter, we explore the effects of dark baryonic feedback on star formation and dark matter density in a small galaxy.
+In this Article, we explore the effects of dark baryonic feedback on star formation and dark matter density in a small galaxy.
 In Section II, we give an overview of dark matter ignition of Type Ia supernovae.
-In Section III, we review the mechanics of standard dark baryonic feedback and the gravitational potential fluctuations it induces and implement dark baryonic feedback in isolated galaxy simulations.
-In Section IV, we conclude.
+In Section III, we review the mechanics of baryonic feedback and the gravitational potential fluctuations it induces.
+In Section IV, we outline the numerical implementation of dark baryonic feedback, and discuss simulation results in Section V. In Section VI, we conclude.